romeorizzi/TALight/example_problems/tutorial/number_theory/infinity_of_N/statement/statement.en.md

 2. Transitivity: if $a > b$ and $b > c$ then $a > c$.
 </details>

 To start with, we invite you to exhibit the above competence in a race at calling out bigger and bigger numbers.
-Try playing yourself against [the service `bigger_and_bigger`](#service-bigger_and_bigger) of this didactic problem of the TAlight tutorial.
+Try playing yourself against [the service `bigger_and_bigger`](#service-bigger_and_bigger) of this didactic problem of the TALight tutorial.
 And then, once you have gathered enough confidence, you might want to instruct a bot to play on your behalf.
 See the detailed instructions on the service to see how this can be done.

 <details>
 <summary>What will you prove as a result of your making</summary>